maxwelldorliea/Helpdesk/README.md

 ## 🏛 Architecture

-The project follows a modular, event-driven architecture.
-You can find the visual overview in the root directory:
+The project follows a modular, event-driven architecture
 - ![Architecture Diagram](architecture.svg)

 ## 🚀 How I used Motia